 Located five minutes from Earl Burns Miller Japanese Garden, the Carpenter Performing Arts Center was built in 1994 and can seat 1,054.

 There’s a permanent exhibit of The Carpenters (the famous brother and sister duo Richard and Karen Carpenter) memorabilia and awards on display for any soft rock fans to ogle.

 4. Take a Gondola Ride Around Naples Island

-Inspired by the actual Naples (that being Naples, Italy), Naples Island is a three-island section on Alamitos Bay.
+Naples Island is a three-island section on Alamitos Bay inspired by the actual Naples (Naples, Italy).
 Take a gondola getaway ride along the canals, which form a 2.6-mile loop near Seal Beach in Long Beach.
 The area was designed in the early 1900s and features shops and restaurants along narrow streets and canals.

 5. Explore the Past at Rancho Los Cerritos Historic Site

-The site hosts historic exhibits and a permanent collection of images and artifacts on the native Tongva people, the history of beauty and cosmetics, 19th Century reading and writing materials, exhibits on 19th Century health and medicine, and sections covering domestic labor of the 19th and 20th Centuries.
+The site hosts historical exhibits and a permanent collection of images and artifacts on the native Tongva people, the history of beauty and cosmetics, 19th-century reading and writing materials, exhibits on 19th-century health and medicine, and sections covering domestic labor of the 19th and 20th Centuries.